 The van parked on the side of the road.
 We set out across green rice fields crisscrossed with rivulets and hiked the uphill mile to the temple.
 The white courtyard led to a dimly lit altar room where we were greeted by a burgundy-robed young monk who must have been no more than ten years old.
 He carried a bronze water bowl from which he blessed us.
 With fertility?
 I kept my fingers crossed, just in case.
 Maile closed her eyes.
 I dared not think what she might be praying for.
 A madman reincarnation?

 In the town of Thimpu, Bhutan’s sole traffic policeman directed us to “Times Square” a squared-off garden with a clock in the center.
 Several tourists were stepping out of their tourist vans and entering the Druk Hotel.

 Tourism in Bhutan is regulated by the government.
-While there is no longer a ceiling on tourism of 2500 people a year, the number of tourists allowed in is dictated by a limited number of seats in Druk Air, as well as the few hotel and touring facilities.
+While there is no longer a ceiling on tourism of 2500 people a year, the number of tourists allowed in is dictated by a limited number of seats in Druk Air, as well as the few hotels and touring facilities.
 Last year, there were just over 5,000 visitors.
-Travelers must have a guide and use a government – approved tour company that will arrange hotels and transport.
+Travelers must have a guide and use a government-approved tour company that will arrange hotels and transport.

 In Punakha, Maile got sick.
 Morning sickness, I wondered irreverently?
 Soon, she was almost too weak to move.

 “We must get her to a hospital,” I urged.